PadTo/League-of-Legends-data-pipeline/README.md

 # 🧩 League of Legends Data Pipeline

 - **Status**: In Development (Almost Completed)
-  - **Purpose**: Automated, configurable data pipeline for fetching, filtering, and storing *League of Legends* match data using Riot's official API.
+- **Purpose**: Automated, configurable data pipeline for fetching, filtering, and storing _League of Legends_ match data using Riot's official API.
 - **Additional Functionality to be Added**:
-    - Changing regions for data collection
-    - Editing rate limiting more easily
   - A class that will include functions to fetch data from the tables based on the desired parameters
   - Option to adjust the database structure more easily (including columns, foreign|primary key constraints, etc.)
   - Data limiting (page count per division and tier)
-    - Option to skip processing steps

 ---